kotyopuwwwwww/XbeyondMod/README.md

 # Xbeyond-Mod
-This mod is Xbeyond`s project and he`s fast modding.
+This mod is Xbeyond`s project and hes fast modding.